rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 `ac_type` (str): Type of cooling system (e.g., “AC”, “Room AC”).

 `cooling_efficiency_eer` (double): Energy efficiency ratio (EER) of the cooling system, set to 999 (infinite efficiency) if not present.
 Note that when the ac type is a heat pump, this is instead derived from the “HVAC Heating Efficiency” feature.
-If the unit has a heat pump for cooling and has “Shared Heating”, then there is no way to get the efficiency, so we just use the efficiency for Shared Cooling provided in the options.tsv.

 HVAC Cooling Partial Space Conditioning: